Anak Krakatoa: 2020s

-Anak Krakatau began erupting again on the morning of 10 April 2020.
-The first eruption could be heard in the Indonesian capital of Jakarta, over 150 km away, and was spewing out a 200 m high column of ash and smoke according to the Center for Volcanology and Geological Disaster Mitigation's (PVMBG) magma volcanic activity report, which also said that the first eruption lasted one minute and 12 seconds starting at 9:58 p.m.
-The eruption spewed ash to about 14 km and a secondary ash plume made it to about 11 km.
-The eruption was largely magmatic with lava fountains visible.
+Anak Krakatoa began erupting again on the morning of 10 April 2020.
+The first eruption could be heard in the Indonesian capital of Jakarta, over 150 km away; it was spewing out a 200 m high column of ash and smoke according to the Center for Volcanology and Geological Disaster Mitigation's (PVMBG) magma volcanic activity report.
+The report also said that the first eruption lasted one minute and 12 seconds, starting at 9:58 p.m.
+The eruption spewed ash to about 14 km and a secondary ash plume made it approximately 11 km.
+The eruption was largely magmatic, with lava fountains visible.
 No widespread damage was reported, and the eruption ended several hours later.